Dark Sky Reserves in New Zealand

 - Allow 20 minutes after seeing artificial white light for your eyes to adjust

-- Stargaze in the Aoraki Mackenzie Dark Sky Reserve on a clear night!
+- Stargaze in the Aoraki Mackenzie Dark Sky Reserve or Stewart Island/Rakiura Dark Sky Sanctuary on a clear night!

 The International Dark-Sky Association

-There are more than 40 Dark Sky Preserves, Reserves and Parks around the world.
-Although there are different terms used for these “Dark Sky Places”, the New Zealand one was given the title of Aoraki Mackenzie Dark Sky Reserve because reserves consist of a dark core zone with a populated outer area where policy controls are in place protect the core’s darkness.
+There are more than 40 Dark Sky Preserves, Reserves, Parks and Sanctuaries around the world.
+Although there are different terms used for these “Dark Sky Places”, the New Zealand one was given the title of Aoraki Mackenzie Dark Sky Reserve because reserves consist of a dark core zone with a populated outer area where policy controls are in place to protect the core’s darkness.

 The Aoraki Mackenzie Dark Sky Reserve

 New Zealand holds the world’s largest dark sky reserve, the Aoraki Mackenzie Dark Sky Reserve.
-The 4,300sq km area is inside the Mackenzie Basin of the South Island, which encapsulates Aoraki Mt Cook National Park and the villages of Tekapo, Twizel and Mt Cook.
+The 4,300km² (1,660mi²) area is inside the Mackenzie Basin of the South Island, which encapsulates Aoraki Mt Cook National Park and the villages of Tekapo, Twizel and Mt Cook.

 The Only Dark Sky Reserve in the Southern Hemisphere